If you missed any from before, here is a list of links to previous chapters:

 “That wasn’t our deal,” he said through gritted teeth.

-Othniel held is breath and prayed to Almighty that Kendric would be able to negotiate Ismene’s release.
+Othniel held his breath and prayed to Almighty that Kendric would be able to negotiate Ismene’s release.

 “Lord Selin, your family’s wealth and name are what will bolster Grace’s reign and keep those who might question the succession from causing doubt in others.
-You have become quite essential.
+You have become quite essential, pawn though you be.
 I do believe my dear Grace has taken a liking to you, though your rakish ways must come to an end, and you have not yet discharged your debt to us.
 No. I think not,” Lady Grentich said with such a sinister lilt that even Othniel cringed.

 Kendric let go of Othniel’s arm and paced a few steps forward, toward Lady Grentich, and then swiveled, stepping nearer to Othniel than Jordel.
 Kendric looked stern, but there was a foreboding resolution in his eyes that Othniel grasped on to like a lifeline.

-Kendric gave a nearly imperceptible nod to Othniel who could not return it with the eyes of his enemies scrutinizing him, but he offered all his trust to this man who had become his most evident rival since Ismene had walked into his life.
+Kendric gave a nearly imperceptible nod to Othniel who could not return it with the eyes of his enemies scrutinizing him, but he offered all his trust to this man who had become his most evident rival since Ismene had walked into his life and his sole friend in these final moments.

-Kendric turned to Ismene but spoke to Lord Vladentine who Othniel now recognized as the impossibly tall blond man.
+Kendric turned to Ismene but spoke to Lord Vladentine whom Othniel now recognized as the impossibly tall blond man.

 “Vlad, I have not the stomach for killing, so let me hold onto the princess whilst you do the honors.”